whitten/m-spec/m.md

 Macro expressions are expressions of the form `(macro name value)`.
 They state that all symbols `name` evaluate to `value`, and evaluate to the value of `name`.
-When applied, macros evaluate `name` and apply it to the expression encoding of `argument`, then evaluate the result.
+When applied, macros evaluate `name` and apply it to the environment and the expression of `argument`, then evaluate the result.

 ## Apply